mphbo/shwack-fam/README.md

-# DARK ARKADE
+# SHWACK FAM ENTERTAINMENT

-A music production portfolio site developed with React, ThreeJS, React Three Fiber, OpenGL Shading Language and TypeScript
+A promotional website for the company SHWACK FAM ENTERTAINMENT developed with React and TypeScript